Signs of stress in dogs should prompt owners to take action. But first you need to know what those signs of stress are!

 Signs of stress in dogs: what to do

-The first thing is to work out what’s stressing him.
+If you've ruled out the possibility that your dog is suffering from a medical condition, then the first thing is to work out what’s stressing him.
 Then you can deal with the problem.
 It might require training, or behavioural work.
 Give him plenty of treats and compliments when he does the right thing, and don’t punish him when he’s wrong.
 This will make him more confident.

 Or it might simply be about avoiding the stressful stimuli completely!
 If your dog is afraid of umbrellas, get wet!
 If your dog is afraid of public transport, take him in the car instead!